cosmologicon/unifac/pyweek16/README.txt

 The image "Sci-fi Girl" is by ElephantWindigo, available under a CC-BY-NC license here: http://elephantwendigo.deviantart.com/art/Sci-fi-girl-332007060

-The image "Vegetal Creature" is by Julie ann Lcok, availe under a CC-BY-NC-SA license here: http://www.elfwood.com/~jlock3/Vegetal-Creature-(Original-Version).2855238.html
+The image "Vegetal Creature" is by Julie ann Lock, available under a CC-BY-NC-SA license here: http://www.elfwood.com/~jlock3/Vegetal-Creature-(Original-Version).2855238.html

 Fonts used are from Google Web Fonts, available under the Open Font License.
 See the